6 – A Theme Park Photographer’s Best Friend is a TRASH CAN (in fact many times it’s their only friend)

 It’s important that you never treat the plush at the table like a prop and instead understand that it’s a member of the dining party.
 Once a theme park food photographer understands that, it’s game on.

 Chip & Dale Ufufys with shots of Cuervo Gold tequila.
-An untrained theme park food photographer may have tried to take this photo with only one shot of tequila THAT WOULDN’T MAKE SENSE.
+An untrained theme park food photographer may have tried to take this photo with only one shot of tequila, BUT THAT WOULDN’T MAKE SENSE!
+Chip & Dale would never split a shot.
 Always think of “story” when at a photo shoot.

 Sometimes a good theme park food photographer needs to “peacock” a little and strut their stuff.
 This is best accomplished by taking Disney plush to the Universal Orlando Resort.
 Universal may be printing money by selling Harry Potter wands and Thing 1/Thing 2 t-shirts, but they have yet to make a plush recognizable enough to bring to a food photo shoot.
 By bringing exclusive Disney plush over to “the dark side,” you’re doing your part to class that joint up.